Brian Froud: Career

 After graduating, Froud spent five years working as a commercial illustrator in Soho, London before moving to Chagford, Devon in 1975.
 Between 1972 and 1976, he illustrated four books by children's author Margaret Mahy and Are All the Giants Dead? by Mary Norton.
 In 1976, Froud was featured in Once Upon a Time: Some Contemporary Illustrators of Fantasy, a survey of modern British illustrators.
 In 1977, an anthology of his artwork, The Land of Froud, was published.

 In collaboration with his friend and fellow artist Alan Lee, Froud created the 1978 book Faeries, an illustrated compendium of faerie folklore.
 Faeries reached number four on the New York Times Best Sellers list, and by 2003 had sold over five million copies.

 Froud's artwork in Once Upon a Time and The Land of Froud brought him to the attention of Jim Henson, who sought out Froud to collaborate on his all-puppetry film The Dark Crystal.
 Froud served as the conceptual designer of The Dark Crystal, released in 1982.
 The same year, his concept art for the film was published in the companion book The World of the Dark Crystal.
 Froud was also the conceptual designer for Henson's next feature film, Labyrinth, released in 1986, as well as for the pilot episode of Henson's television series The Storyteller, first aired in 1987.
-Following his collaborations with Henson, Froud's filmography continued; as a designer for the 1989 Japanese animated film Little Nemo: Adventures in Slumberland; as a visual consultant on the 2000 American animated film The Life & Adventures of Santa Claus and P. J. Hogan’s 2003 live-action film Peter Pan; and as a concept artist on the 2016 Disney film Pete's Dragon.
+Following his collaborations with Henson, Froud's filmography continued; as a designer for the 1989 Japanese-American animated film Little Nemo: Adventures in Slumberland; as a visual consultant on the 2000 American animated film The Life & Adventures of Santa Claus and P. J. Hogan’s 2003 live-action film Peter Pan; and as a concept artist on the 2016 Disney film Pete's Dragon.
 Froud returned to working with the Jim Henson Company as the primary conceptual designer of the 2019 Netflix series The Dark Crystal: Age of Resistance, a prequel to The Dark Crystal.